sotirisnik/formagovsms/README.md

 App to send messages to 13033 during the covid-19 incident.

 Download and install forma_gov_sms.apk to your android phone.
-The mininum required API level 28 -- Android 9.
+The mininum required API level has been set to 15, but it has been tested on Android >= 6 -- API level 23.

 ## Select reason